elkasimi/zuniq-ai/README.md

 and those are the good opening moves found for black:
 ![good-black-opening-walls](./good-black-opening-walls.png)

-for tricking opponents the selection phase is done with epsilon-greedy approach for opponent so 10% of the time opponent moves are chosen at random so my player is playing moves that propose more pitfalls for opponent.
+7 - for tricking opponents the selection phase is done with epsilon-greedy approach for opponent so 10% of the time opponent moves are chosen at random so my player is playing moves that propose more pitfalls for opponent.

-for the endgame I used an MCTS-solver approach so whenever search reached terminal positions I propagate the exact values to mark parent states winning/losing accordingly.
+8 - for the endgame I used an MCTS-solver approach so whenever search reached terminal positions I propagate the exact values to mark parent states winning/losing accordingly.

-I enhanced my endgame calculation by doing a full search for positions where the moves count drops to 5 instead of random simulations for better information for (6)
+9 - I enhanced my endgame calculation by doing a full search for positions where the moves count drops to 5 instead of random simulations for better information for (8) enhancement.

+10 - after expansion of a new node several playouts(samples) are run for more robust results and for better selection.
+I used a samples count of 10. which helped in having a tradeoff between the tree depth and quality of actions statistics.

 ## *Time management*
 I used for the turns less than 19, 2 seconds in addition of 0.25 seconds to check if the most visited action correspond to the best, and do more iterations untill they match.